Plant hormone: Jasmonates

 Jasmonates (JAs) are lipid-based hormones that were originally isolated from jasmine oil.
 JAs are especially important in the plant response to attack from herbivores and necrotrophic pathogens.
 The most active JA in plants is jasmonic acid.
 Jasmonic acid can be further metabolized into methyl jasmonate (MeJA), which is a volatile organic compound.
 This unusual property means that MeJA can act as an airborne signal to communicate herbivore attack to other distant leaves within one plant and even as a signal to neighboring plants.
 In addition to their role in defense, JAs are also believed to play roles in seed germination, the storage of protein in seeds, and root growth.

-JAs have been shown to interact in the signalling pathway of other hormones in a mechanism described as “crosstalk.”
+JAs have been shown to interact in the signalling pathway of other hormones in a mechanism described as "crosstalk."
 The hormone classes can have both negative and positive effects on each other's signal processes.

 Jasmonic acid methyl ester (JAME) has been shown to regulate genetic expression in plants.
 They act in signalling pathways in response to herbivory, and upregulate expression of defense genes.
 Jasmonyl-isoleucine (JA-Ile) accumulates in response to herbivory, which causes an upregulation in defense gene expression by freeing up transcription factors.

 Jasmonate mutants are more readily consumed by herbivores than wild type plants, indicating that JAs play an important role in the execution of plant defense.
 When herbivores are moved around leaves of wild type plants, they reach similar masses to herbivores that consume only mutant plants, implying the effects of JAs are localized to sites of herbivory.
 Studies have shown that there is significant crosstalk between defense pathways.

 Salicylic acid

-Salicylic acid (SA) is a hormone with a structure related to phenol.
+Salicylic acid (SA) is a hormone with a structure related to benzoic acid and phenol.
 It was originally isolated from an extract of white willow bark (Salix alba) and is of great interest to human medicine, as it is the precursor of the painkiller aspirin.
 In plants, SA plays a critical role in the defense against biotrophic pathogens.
 In a similar manner to JA, SA can also become methylated.
 Like MeJA, methyl salicylate is volatile and can act as a long-distance signal to neighboring plants to warn of pathogen attack.
 In addition to its role in defense, SA is also involved in the response of plants to abiotic stress, particularly from drought, extreme temperatures, heavy metals, and osmotic stress.